BACK TO GREEK WINE

 PDO Wines of Santorini

-Then to complicate things more, they put in restrictions.
+Then, to complicate matters further, they imposed restrictions.
 These include what grapes they can grow, how many, how to plant them, ad nauseam.

 Santorini doesn’t have one.
 They have three.